bgianfo/lab-notebook/src/serenityos/gdb-port.md

  int tcflush(int fd, int queue_selector);
 ```

-After putting all of these changes togeather we had the system building manually,
+After putting all of these changes together we had the system building manually,
 so we put together a `package.sh` file to automate compilation and installation of our gdb port:

 ```sh